 i.
-Principle of Principle Wages must be paid in cash. payment in currency Exception If a worker agrees, a bank transfer or other means can be used.
-In addition, if a company and the labour union makes an agreement, payment can be made in kind (such as company goods) instead of payment in currency. ii.
+Principle of payment in currency Principle Wages must be paid in cash.
+Exception If a worker agrees, a bank transfer or other means can be used.
+In addition, if a company and the labor union makes an agreement, payment can be made in kind (such as company goods) instead of payment in currency. ii.
 Principle of direct payment Wages must be paid directly to the worker. iii.
-Principle of Principle Wages must be paid in full. payment of wages in full Exception Deductions stipulated by law, such as income tax and social insurance premiums, etc.Deductions of part of the wages in case where a written agreement is concluded with a labour union or a representative of a majority of the workers iv.
+Principle of payment of wages in full Principle Wages must be paid in full.
+Exception Deductions stipulated by law, such as income tax and social insurance premiums, etc.Deductions of part of the wages in case where a written agreement is concluded with a labor union or a representative of a majority of the workers iv.
 Principle of regular payment at least once a month Principle Wages must be paid at least once a month on a fixed date. → For example, it is not permitted to pay two-month' wage all at once.
-In addition, It is not allowed not to specify the date of payment, for example, such as "from the 20th to 25th every month," or "the fourth Friday every month" in which the payment day changes within the range of a 7 days in a month.
+In addition, It is not permitted to specify the date of payment, for example, such as "from the 20th to 25th every month," or "the fourth Friday every month" in which the payment day changes within the range of a 7 days in a month.
 Exception Extraordinary wages and bonuses